8 Signs You Should Consider Becoming a Family Physician

 1. You crave variety in your work

-People either love routine or find it restricting.
-More often than not, family physicians fall in the latter camp.
-Most of them will tell you that no two days are the same.
+What do family physicians do exactly?
+A little bit of everything!
+Sometimes called family doctors, most will tell you that no two days are the same.
 And that’s exactly how they like it.

 “I chose a career in family medicine because I enjoy taking care of people of all ages and backgrounds,” reflects Dr. Lisa Doggett, a family physician and medical director for AxisPoint Health.
 “And I like the variety of clinical cases.”

-Going into a highly specialized field could actually leave you wanting more if you enjoy many different facets of medicine.
-Some doctors end up pursuing family medicine because they don’t want to limit themselves to one arena.
-This was the case for Dr. Robert Raspa, a family physician and a former board member of the American Academy of Family Physicians (AAFP).
+Going into a highly specialized field could actually leave you wanting more.
+Some end up becoming a family doctor because they don’t want to limit themselves to one facet of medicine.
+This was the case for Dr. Robert Raspa, a family physician and former board member of the American Academy of Family Physicians (AAFP).